Towards Robust Neural Image Compression: Adversarial Attack and Model Finetuning: Adversarial Examples

+where $\epsilon$ is the $l_2$ threshold and N is the total num of image pixels.
+In this paper, we mainly use $l_2$ distance for $\mathcal{D}$ because $l_2$ related PSNR metric is widely used for image compression quality measurement. \add{We also show some examples in Fig.~\ref{fig:metrics_attack} in the supplemental material that other distance metrics, such as the $l_1$ distance and MS-SSIM~\cite{MS-SSIM}, can be used to guide the example generation.}

-When augmented noise is strong, e.g., having $||\mathbf{n}||_2^2 \geq \epsilon$, the objective function is first to decrease the noise intensity until $||\mathbf{n}||_2^2 < \epsilon$; hereafter, we use the negative $l_2$ distance between the original reconstruction $\hat{\bf x}$ and adversarial reconstruction $\hat{\bf x}^*$ to maximize their distance.
-We preset $\epsilon$ to enforce the same level of perturbation added in the input, and maximize the output distortion in the meantime.
-As seen, we can easily adapt $\epsilon$ to get proper adversarial examples as expected. {As will be shown in later section, other distance metrics, such as the $l_1$ distance, structural similarity based MS-SSIM, can be also used to guide the example generation.} The proposed perturbation generation strategy in \eqref{eq:dloss} is a general approach that is effective for any NIC models used in practice.
-As will be shown in later section, these generated adversarial examples can be used for finetuning existing NIC models.
-The finetuned model can effectively defend the artifacts induced by adversarial attack as well as by practical applications like successive image recompression.
+Equation~\eqref{eq:dloss} is a piecewise function.
+When augmented noise is strong, e.g., $\frac{||\mathbf{n}||_2^2}{\textbf{N}} \geq \epsilon$, the objective function is first to decrease the noise intensity until $\frac{||\mathbf{n}||_2^2}{\textbf{N}} < \epsilon$; hereafter, we use the negative $l_2$ distance between the original reconstruction $\hat{\bf x}$ and adversarial reconstruction $\hat{\bf x}^*$ to maximize their distance.
+The threshold $\epsilon$ can enforce the same level of perturbation added in the input and maximize the output distortion in the meantime.
+We can easily adapt $\epsilon$ to get proper adversarial examples as expected.
+The proposed perturbation generation strategy in \eqref{eq:dloss} is a general approach that is effective for any NIC models used in practice.
+As will be shown in Sec.~\ref{sec:attack_defense}, these generated adversarial examples can be used to retrain existing NIC models and effectively mitigate the artifacts induced by adversarial attacks and successive image compression.

+Besides, existing attack approaches can also be extended to solve \eqref{eq:attack}, where certain adjustments are implemented to adapt them for the untargeted distortion attack.
+Here we choose commonly used I-FGSM~\cite{kurakin_adversarial_2017} and CW-$l_2$~\cite{carlini_towards_2017} for evaluation in the following section.

+\textbf{I-FGSM.} Here is the optimization function used for I-FGSM. $\operatorname{sgn}()$ is a sign function applied to the backpropagated gradient.
+At the $i$-th step,

+Similar to~\eqref{eq:dloss}, here $\epsilon$ also controls the level of input perturbation. $T$ is the iterations needed for example generation which is set to 16 in default.

+\textbf{CW-$l_2$.} The original version of the CW attack was designed for the targeted attack as:

+where $||\delta||_p$ is the $l_p$ norm of perturbation $\delta$ and $f(x+\delta)$ is predefined objective function.
+For a fair comparison, the $l_2$ norm is used in our experiments and the negative $l_2$ distance is applied as the objective function.
+The final adjusted CW-$l_2$ used in this work is formulated as:

+Here $c$ is a constant that needs to be suitably chosen.
+In order to achieve the optimal attack performance and also control the input perturbation level, we use a binary search strategy to find the optimal $c$ following the implementation suggested by the authors of the original CW method~\cite{carlini_towards_2017}.
+For each $c$ under consideration, we run 1000 iterations in default to minimize~\eqref{eq:cw-ours} with the Adam optimizer.

 \if 0

 A targeted attack is typically applied for semantic content understanding tasks upon decoded images, which attempts to mislead the inference model of underlying NIC solution to give a targeted output that is designated to be different with the original output.